 A utility iron and a driving iron are the same thing.
 In the past, people would consider a driving iron to be something that you could use instead of a driver off a tee.
 In recent years they have been known to replace long irons, fairways, and even hybrids.

 Yes, in fact, a driving iron is a perfect replacement for a hybrid.
 The hybrid golf club has helped make the game easier and more accessible for a large majority of players; however, it is not the right fit for all golfers.

-If you have never felt like the hybrid golf club suits your game, then the driving iron is most likely a much better fit.
-You will get a cleaner look and a more natural transition from your standard irons into the driving irons.
+If you have never felt like the hybrid golf club suits your game, then a UDI is most likely a much better fit.
+You will get a cleaner look and a more natural transition from your standard irons into the longer iron.

 The only area where the driving iron will not perform as well as the hybrid is out of the rough.
 They just don’t offer quite as much forgiveness as the hybrid does.